-The main reason that chocolate (whether raw or heated) is not considered a health food is because it contains caffeine and theobromine which is similar to caffeine and both can have stimulating effects on some people, particularly when raw and especially if eaten in excess.
-For some people however, raw chocolate can have a calming effect.
+The main reason that chocolate (whether raw or heated) is controversial with regards to health is because it contains caffeine and theobromine (which is similar to caffeine).
+Both can have stimulating effects on some people, particularly when raw and especially if eaten in excess.
+For those with adrenal fatigue or who leads stressful lives, eating chocolate in moderation is a wise move.
+For some people however, raw chocolate can have a calm relaxing effect.

-Depending what ingredients are added to the mix will also affect how healthy or unhealthy chocolate ends up – what has it been sweetened with and are any additional fats added?
-There are several different sugars available depending on your preference and they all affect us in a different way.
-We can also add a selection of superfoods to make the chocolate even more nutritious.
+Additional ingredients also impact how healthy or unhealthy chocolate ends up – what has it been sweetened with?
+There are several different sugars available which all have plus and negative aspects to them.
+We can also add superfoods to enhance flavour and impact the way we feel.

-Raw chocolate full of superfoods can provide an added boost to our overall wellbeing.
-Whilst it is viewed by many as being medicinal, there are plenty more people who do not believe that eating chocolate can compete with the health benefits of eating dark greens, sprouts, algaes & seaweeds but it certainly is a magical food and can quite easily be part of a balanced diet.
+Chocolate is viewed by many as being medicinal, it certainly is a magical food and can quite easily be part of a balanced diet.
 If you don’t have a sweet tooth then try adding raw chocolate to savoury dishes – sprinkle cacao nibs in a salad or add them to dips and sauces.

 Thoughout history, the cacao bean has been considered a precious food.
 It has been worshiped, used in religious ceremonies, fought over and used as currency.
-There’s definitely something special about this bean and we all feel that raw chocolate is a food for sharing and opens the heart.
-As with all stimulants, too much can lead to dehydration but it’s so intense that it can easily be enjoyed in moderation.
+There’s definitely something complex and special about this bean.
+In the Rawsome kitchen, we feel that raw chocolate is a magical food, it opens our hearts and connects us to each other.